artorias-66/blog-platform/README.md

 ## Deployment

-This project is configured for deployment on [Render](https://render.com/).
+This project is configured for deployment on [Vercel](https://vercel.com/).

-1.  **Create a new "Web Service"** on Render and connect your GitHub repository.
+1.  **Create a new "Project"** on Vercel and connect your GitHub repository.

 2.  **Configure the service:**
     *   **Build Command**: `npm install && npm run build`